codeclimate/codeclimate-rubocop/config/contents/style/frozen_string_literal_comment.md

-This cop is designed to help you transition from mutable string literals to frozen string literals.
+Helps you transition from mutable string literals to frozen string literals.
 It will add the `# frozen_string_literal: true` magic comment to the top of files to enable frozen string literals.
 Frozen string literals may be default in future Ruby.
 The comment will be added below a shebang and encoding comment.
+The frozen string literal comment is only valid in Ruby 2.3+.

 Note that the cop will accept files where the comment exists but is set to `false` instead of `true`.